Diff: Implementations and related programs

 and in A File Comparison Program by Webb Miller and Myers.

 The algorithm was independently discovered and described in Algorithms for Approximate String Matching, by Esko Ukkonen.

 The first editions of the diff program were designed for line comparisons of text files expecting the newline character to delimit lines.
 By the 1980s, support for binary files resulted in a shift in the application's design and implementation.

 GNU diff and diff3 are included in the diffutils package with other diff and patch related utilities.
-Nowadays there is also a patchutils package that can combine, rearrange, compare and fix context diffs and unified diffs.

 Formatters and front-ends

 Postprocessors sdiff and diffmk render side-by-side diff listings and applied change marks to printed documents, respectively.
 Both were developed elsewhere in Bell Labs in or before 1981.

 Diff3 compares one file against two other files by reconciling two diffs.
 It was originally conceived by Paul Jensen to reconcile changes made by two people editing a common source.
 It is also used by revision control systems, e.g. RCS, for merging.

 Emacs has Ediff for showing the changes a patch would provide in a user interface that combines interactive editing and merging capabilities for patch files.

 Vim provides vimdiff to compare from two to eight files, with differences highlighted in color.
 While historically invoking the diff program, modern vim uses git's fork of xdiff library (LibXDiff) code, providing improved speed and functionality.

 GNU Wdiff is a front end to diff that shows the words or phrases that changed in a text document of written language even in the presence of word-wrapping or different column widths.